Suspended Guatemalan judge granted release on bond in U.S. soccer case

 Héctor Trujillo, 62, was secretary general of the Guatemalan soccer federation and a Constitutional Court judge until his Dec.
 4 arrest while aboard a Disney cruise ship docked in Florida.

-With Trujillo's wife and one of his sons watching in court, U.S. Magistrate Judge Robert Levy in Brooklyn, New York approved the $4 million bond package for Trujillo under which he will be subject to home confinement and electronic monitoring.
+Trujillo was granted release by U.S. Magistrate Judge Robert Levy in Brooklyn, New York.
+As part of the bond package, Trujillo agreed to home confinement and electronic monitoring.
+He is planning to stay in New Jersey, according to his defends attorney, Florian Miedel.

-Florian Miedel, Trujillo's lawyer, said his client would reside in New Jersey pending trial.

-According to the indictment, Trujillo solicited and accepted bribe payments from Media World, an affiliate of Spanish media company Imagina Group, for media and marketing rights for 2018 and 2022 World Cup qualifier matches.

 Trujillo is one of dozens of soccer officials charged by U.S. authorities investigating corruption in FIFA in a probe that has rocked soccer worldwide and sent the organization into crisis.